eRoots-Analytics/ACDC-OPF-training/acdc_power_flow.md

 The power flow simulation is an optimization problem formed by equality constraints.
 Because of this:

-- For every AC island we must specify one voltage module $Vm$ and one voltage angle $Va$.
+- For every AC island we must specify one voltage module $Vm$ and one voltage angle $\theta$.
-Usually, at the so called slack bus.
+Usually, at the so called *slack bus*.

 - For every DC island there must be a $Vm$ set point.
 This can be thought of as a DC slack.